Carolina Ascent Defeats Tampa Bay for Second Straight Win

 Carolina Ascent FC News Release

 It is the second straight clean sheet for the Ascent with Sydney Martinez between the posts.
-After a scoreless first half, newcomer Lussi thundered home early in the second half to secure the club's first-ever win over last season's champions.
+After a scoreless first half, newcomer Lussi thundered home early in the second half to secure the club's first victory over last season's champions.

 It was a bright start for Carolina.
 Starting her first match since the semifinal in 2025, Addisyn Merrick was lively from her outside back position in the opening 15 minutes.
 Combining with Lussi, making her first start for the Ascent, the two immediately were threatening on the right flank.